uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 ![](images/worksheet_6/fix_now.png)

-- Extract the Materials in the same way, you can make a new folder for these or put them in the existing Materials folder.
+- Extract the Materials in the same way, you can make a new folder for these or put them in the existing Materials folder.file:///C:/Users/t-garne/OneDrive - UWE Bristol/Creative-technology/Games Technology/principles_of_3d/maya_worksheets

 You can now Drag your barrel into the scene and all the textures should be in place.